-This will be our last day in the Kimberley area, which we’ll spend for the most part in nearby Mokala National Park.
-This is a recently proclaimed South African national park, a truly splendid one, which holds, among many others, not only a large herd of Roan Antelope but also Sable Antelope, Black Wildebeest, Giraffe, Tsessebe, Aardwolf, Bat-eared Fox, and Meerkat (suricate), as well as many spectacular birds, among them six lark species.
+This will be our last full day in the Kimberley area, which we’ll spend for the most part in nearby Mokala National Park.
+This is a recently proclaimed South African national park, a truly splendid one, which holds, among many others, not only a large herd of Roan Antelope but also Sable Antelope, Kudu, Black Wildebeest, Giraffe, Tsessebe, Steenbok, and Meerkat (Suricate).
+Birds to look for around the park include Short-toed Rock Thrush, Red-crested Korhaan, Yellow Canary, Red-headed Finch, Buffy and Nicholson’s Pipits, Long-tailed Paradise Whydah, Mountain Wheatear, Striped Kingfisher, and Shaft-tailed Whydah.
 We might also briefly visit the Kimberley “Big Hole” for those that might want to catch a quick glimpse of the deepest human-made hole in the world.
-Another night excursion may be on the cards as well, depending on what species we still need.

 Day 8.
 Departure